MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 The above registry key sets the upload throughput percentage to 50%, using the hexadecimal value for 50, which is 00000032.

 If you disable or do not configure this setting, users can choose to limit the upload rate to a fixed value (in KB/second), or set it to "Adjust automatically," which sets the upload rate to 70% of  throughput.
-For info about the end-user experience, see [Change the OneDrive sync client upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).
+For info about the end-user experience, see [Change the OneDrive sync app upload or download rate](https://support.office.com/article/71cc69da-2371-4981-8cc8-b4558bdda56e).

 > [!IMPORTANT]
 > If you enable or disable this setting, and then change it back to Not Configured, the last configuration will remain in effect.
-We recommend enabling this setting instead of "Limit the sync client upload speed to a fixed rate" to limit the upload rate.
+We recommend enabling this setting instead of "Limit the sync app upload speed to a fixed rate" to limit the upload rate.
 You should not enable both settings at the same time.

-### Prevent the sync client from generating network traffic until users sign in
+### Prevent the sync app from generating network traffic until users sign in
 <a name="PreventNetworkTraffic"> </a>

-This setting lets you block the OneDrive sync client (OneDrive.exe) from generating network traffic (checking for updates, etc.) until users sign in to OneDrive or start syncing files on their computer.
+This setting lets you block the OneDrive sync app (OneDrive.exe) from generating network traffic (checking for updates, etc.) until users sign in to OneDrive or start syncing files on their computer.

-If you enable this setting, users must sign in to the OneDrive sync client on their computer, or select to sync OneDrive or SharePoint files on the computer, for the sync client to start automatically.
+If you enable this setting, users must sign in to the OneDrive sync app on their computer, or select to sync OneDrive or SharePoint files on the computer, for the sync app to start automatically.

-If you disable or do not configure this setting, the OneDrive sync client will start automatically when users sign in to Windows.
+If you disable or do not configure this setting, the OneDrive sync app will start automatically when users sign in to Windows.

 > [!IMPORTANT]
 > If you enable or disable this setting, and then change it back to Not Configured, the last configuration will remain in effect.